 The description of magnetic properties in nuclei has always been a central issue.
 The reason is that the two systems of protons and neutrons respond differently when they interact with an external electromagnetic field.
-Differences are due to the fact that in contrast to neutrons, protons are charged particles, the proton and neutron magnetic moments are different from each other and, finally, the proton and neutron numbers in a given nucleus are, in general, different.
+Differences are due to the fact that by contrast to neutrons, protons are charged particles, the proton and neutron magnetic moments are different from each other and, finally, the proton and neutron numbers in a given nucleus are, in general, different.

 Many papers have been devoted to explaining various features of the collective dipole mode called, conventionally, scissors mode.
-The name of the mode was suggested by Iudice and Palumbo who interpreted the dipole mode, within the two rotor model [8], as a scissors like oscillation of proton and neutron systems described by two axially symmetric ellipsoids, respectively.
+The name of the mode was suggested by Lo Iudice and Palumbo who interpreted the dipole mode, within the Two Rotor Model [8], as a scissors like oscillation of proton and neutron systems described by two axially symmetric ellipsoids, respectively.

-The coherent state model (CSM), proposed by Raduta et al to describe the lowest three collective interacting bands [9], was extended by including the isospin degrees of freedom in order to account for the collective properties of the scissors mode [10].
-This extension is conventionally called 'the generalized coherent state model' (GCSM).
+The Coherent State Model (CSM), proposed by Raduta et al. to describe the lowest three collective interacting bands [9], was extended by including the isospin degrees of freedom in order to account for the collective properties of the scissors mode [10].
+This extension is conventionally called "The Generalized Coherent State Model" (GCSM).